FeatureKillersGames/FirebaseAnalyticsGodotAndroidPlugin/README.md

 Firebase Analytics implementation for Godot 4.2+.
 Created from [Godot Android Plugin template](https://github.com/m4gr3d/Godot-Android-Plugin-Template).

 ### Instaling the plugin
-For use plugin you mast configure gradle build as covered in [godot docs](https://docs.godotengine.org/en/stable/tutorials/export/android_gradle_build.html)
+For use plugin you must configure gradle build as covered in [godot docs](https://docs.godotengine.org/en/stable/tutorials/export/android_gradle_build.html)
 - Download addon from releases to addons folder of your project
 - Navigate to Project -> Project Settings... -> Plugins, and ensure the plugin is enabled
 - Install the Godot Android build template by clicking on Project -> Install Android Build Template...